Get

 • If there are bird feeders in your yard, move those to a location that’s difficult for kitties to reach.

-maine coon cats near water sprinkler
+two maine coon cats playing with the sprinkler

 Image Credit: Nils Jacobi, Shutterstock